shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

     -   Clear solids do not block line of sight
     -   If you cannot see, you have to summon the object touching you
 -   You can conjure an object attached to an existing object that it touches
--   A conjured object starts volatile: you have to maintain it, or it disappears
+-   A conjured object is volatile: you have to maintain it, or it disappears
     -   You can maintain it by looking at it or touching it
     -   While you are maintaining it, it gains staying power (1 per round)
     -   While you are not maintaining it, it loses staying power (-1 per round)
-    -   It disappears when it has no more staying power left
+    -   When it has 0 staying power or less, It disappears
 -   The conjured object takes shape instantly upon the wyl being spent to create it
 -   The conjured object is immediately interactable with and targetable by other objects, physics, and spells
 -   You can not move the object as part of the conjuration